pdmnyberg/rda-gorc-im-experimental/docs/repositories.md

 the [read me](../README.md) file.

 ## Structure of baseModels, profiles and slices
+Some fields, such as type and considerationLevel have specific values.
+The values of type and considerationLevel are referenced in [this code file](src/modules/GORCNodes.ts).
+The values for type are:
+- EssentialElement
+- Category
+- Subcategory
+- Attribute
+- Feature
+- KPI

+The values of considerationLevel can be "core", "desirable" or "optional".
 ### Base model
 A base model describes the full conceptual model — nodes, relationships, and supporting metadata.
 Create and place the file in your repository, for example: